leftees/battleship/README.md

    ruby lib/console.rb
    ```

-* Ships can tauch in a specific way
+*  The ships cannot overlap (i.e., only one ship can occupy any given square in the grid).
+This is variant when ships can tauch only diagonal.

   bad